 Alex drove the first stint, and it was his best drive of the year so far.
 Slotting straight into third, right behind Livesely, he kept up a great pace and passed to take second place early on.
 This was shortly followed by a move for the lead.
 As the race settled down he soon had the BMW of Rory Baptiste for company and they swapped places a few times.

 At about half way, with us and Baptiste still very close on track, there was a safety car.
 We immediately pitted for the compulsory pit stop, to change driver and add fuel.
 It was another super pit stop by our crew and I left exactly on the 3 minute minimum time.

-I joined the back of the queue behind the safety car with two class C cars directly in front and Baptiste up the front of the crocodile.
+I joined the back of the safety car queue, directly behind two class C cars and Baptiste up the front of the crocodile.
 When we started racing I quickly passed the Lotus, but had to fight hard with a BMW Z4, which had some real grunt!
 I eventually got past and closed up to Baptiste who hadn’t pitted under the safety car, so went in for his stop.
 This left us over 40 seconds ahead of second place.
 Other than another excitable BMW I was lapping, the rest of the race was straight forward and we came home winners by over a minute.

 This win, combined with other results, gave us an unassailable lead in the class C championship.
 A fantastic result as we were new to these long races at the start of the year.
 Hats off to Alex for working so hard on giving us a great car each time and also everyone who has participated in our pit stops throughout the year.
 We go to Oulton Park with a slim chance of winning the overall championship, but our main target was to do well in class, which with three wins from five starts we certainly have.